carlthome/pmqd/README.md

 ### TFDS
-This requires [ffmpeg](https://ffmpeg.org/) on the target system, and has to be installed manually install manually (e.g. for MacOS do `brew install ffmpeg` ([formula](https://formulae.brew.sh/formula/ffmpeg))).
+This requires [ffmpeg](https://ffmpeg.org/) on the target system, and has to be installed manually (e.g. for MacOS do `brew install ffmpeg` ([formula](https://formulae.brew.sh/formula/ffmpeg))).
 Alternatively, see the [docker instructions](#docker) below.